In a Ukrainian city on Russia’s doorstep, Putin’s plans stir deep worries and defiance

 By Monday night, Putin’s speech and the Russian push into eastern Ukraine changed their calculus.
 The family has a 19-year-old bus ready to hit the road, but they are still deciding where to go.
 The Pecheniis have also applied for all of the children to have passports — in case the only safe place is abroad.

-In the trenches, where Ukrainian military has reported a “tenfold” increase of shelling in recent days, one soldier said in a text message that his battalion is now in high alert — prepared to quickly shift locations if there’s an attempt to breach the existing demarcation line.
+In the trenches, where the Ukrainian military has reported a tenfold increase of shelling in recent days, one soldier said in a text message that his battalion is now on high alert — prepared to quickly shift locations if there’s an attempt to breach the existing demarcation line.

-That sense of urgency hasn’t reached Kharkiv yet.
+That sense of urgency hasn’t reached Kharkiv.
 Several people said they didn’t bother listening to Putin’s speech — or packing an emergency bag.
 Others said that his recognition of the separatist areas didn’t change anything for them.
 Ukrainians have long considered the forces there to be Russian proxies with Moscow-provided weaponry.

-As for the Russian troops currently posted in Belgorod, Russia, just 90 minutes from Kharkiv, Oleksii Marichev, a wine-seller, said: “If they wanted to come in, they’d be here.”
+As for the Russian troops posted in Belgorod, Russia, just 90 minutes from Kharkiv, Oleksii Marichev, a wine-seller, said: “If they wanted to come in, they’d be here.”

-He then snapped his fingers to demonstrate how quickly he suspected that invasion to occur.
+He then snapped his fingers to demonstrate how quickly a possible invasion could occur.

 “I’m not afraid,” Marichev said.
 “Look around.
 This city is living.”